utom/sketch-measure/README.md

 Layer's influence rect includes the area of shadows and outside borders, it's exactly the same size with the exported image.

                                       Regular rect                                                                       Influence rect

 ![regular-rect](https://i1.hoopchina.com.cn/blogfile/201702/20/BbsImg148759987287898_400x400big.png)
 ![influence-rect](https://i1.hoopchina.com.cn/blogfile/201702/20/BbsImg148759987158747_400x399big.png)

 Sometime, shadows will not implement by engineers, it should be a part of image.
 Designer need to show the influence rect in for engineers, not the regular rect.
 This is the feature using for.

-Just the option in Export UI
+Just select the option in Export UI

 ![export-ui](https://i1.hoopchina.com.cn/blogfile/201702/20/BbsImg148759897429137_471x602big.png)